 Choose a colour to represent the announcement on the calendar.
 The default colour is blue.

 Choose a service Dialed Number (DN) on which the announcement should be played.
 So whenever the caller dials this number, he hears the announcement on the IVR as per the IVR specifications.
 If logged in as a supervisor, you can only view the list of DN’s which were assigned to your workspace by the administrator.
 See Managing Workspace/Teams for more details.

 Choose prompt(s) to be played as part of the easy announcement.
 See Manage Prompts to learn how to upload prompts in the system.
-If logged in as a supervisor, you can either view the list of prompts which were uploaded within Prompts folder of your workspace OR if no Prompts folder is specified in the supervisor workspace, all prompts are accessible to the supervisor.
+If logged in as a supervisor, you can either view the list of prompts that were uploaded within the Prompts folder of your workspace OR if no Prompts folder is specified in the supervisor workspace, all prompts are accessible to the supervisor.
 See Managing Workspace/Teams for more details.

 Choose a region to specify a region-based announcement, i.e. for callers calling from a particular region.

 Choose the workspace in which this easy announcement is to be created.
 This is optional and only shown if logged on as an administrator.